 If there are drawings, they shall be to an appropriate scale and show sufficient detail; they shall be presented in A4 format or folded to that format.
 Photographs, if any, shall show sufficient detail.

 If the systems, components or separate technical units have electronic controls, information concerning their performance shall be supplied.

+Part 1 In the case that all vehicles included in the approval to this Regulation are also approved to Regulation [WLTP]: